NavalShah/3DayUserManagement/Readme.md

 ## **Overview**

 This project is a basic **User Management System** built using **Node.js**, **Express.js**, and **MongoDB**, featuring JWT-based authentication.
 It allows users to register, log in, and view their profiles.
 Sensitive information is securely stored using environment variables.
 The project implements basic CRUD operations and follows a modular structure for scalability and maintainability.
+TODO: Add UI and add cloud based storage manually

 ---